nhantonduc/election-mapping/README.md

 # Using R to Visualize Election Result
 This project utilizes R to visualize election data which includes a colored map detailing the political lean of each state and a graph depicting the correlation between the change in Democratic vote share and unemployment rates.
+Below is the poster of our project detailing our findings.

 ![Research_Poster__PO399_page-0001](https://github.com/user-attachments/assets/6c5f53d2-75e2-4709-9057-2dd6d524a42a)
 ## Usage